-Employees may possess and use cell phones during the school day as outlined in this policy.
+Employees may possess and use cell phones during the school day as outlined in this policy and as provided in the administrative regulation developed by the superintendent.
 Employees should not use cell phones for personal business while on-duty, including staff development times, parent-teacher conferences, etc., except in the case of an emergency or during prep time or break/lunch times.
-Employees, except for bus drivers, see below, are prohibited from using cell phones while driving except in the case of an emergency.
+Employees, except for bus drivers, see below, are prohibited from using cell phones while driving except in the case of an emergency and any such use must comply with applicable state and federal law and district policies and regulations.

-Cell phones are not to be used for conversations involving confidential information.
+Cell phones are not to be used for conversations involving confidential student or employee information.
+School district-provided cell phones devices are not to be loaned to others.

 School bus drivers are prohibited from using any communication device while operating the bus except in the case of an emergency, or to call for assistance, after the vehicle has been stopped.
+Any such use must comply with applicable state and federal law and district policies and regulations.